May 28, 2010 at 6:39 pm #816206

 Which brand/brands do you think taste the best?
 We can discuss everything from everyday comfort foods, to high-end and more obscure products.
 I would love to hear your opinions.
 I’ve always enjoyed Godiva, but since they’re kind of commercial in some respects, I was wondering if anyone here might know of some gourmet, all-natural brands that are just as good or even better.
-Let me know what you think.May 28, 2010 at 7:18 pm #816207
+Let me know what you think.May 28, 2010 at 6:39 pm #500898May 28, 2010 at 7:18 pm #816207

 Lindt is the best, absolutely awesome chocolate from that maker…I’ve never had better. 😀May 28, 2010 at 8:24 pm #816208purplecat wrote: